nikhilweee/blog-jekyll/_posts/2018-05-24-first-rnn-pytorch-1.md

           0,  24,   7,  10,  12,   2,   6,  18])]]
 ```

 With this we're done with the basics.
-We'll build the actual network in [Part 2]({% post_url 2018-04-25-first-rnn-pytorch-2 %})
+Let's start build the network in [Part 2]({% post_url 2018-05-24-first-rnn-pytorch-2 %})